 We’ve written an up-to date article on the current top websites to help you shop online in Uganda.

 This article was written in 2014.
-Since then, many things have changed in the e-commerce sector.
+Since then, many things have changed in the e-commerce sector since then.
 Some of the stores mentioned below since closed shop or have seen some kind of transition into another product or brand.
-We had to restructure the article to account for the stores that closed shop or re-branded.
 Below is the old article with a few edits.
+Read the UPDATED ARTICLE

 You would think that Online shopping is a recent thing in Uganda that has become popular overnight which actually isn’t true.
 Online shopping in Uganda has been on a long and tough journey dating back to at least 8 years ago.
 All you have to do is Google “Online shopping in Uganda” and you will see many websites that attempted to engage in e-commerce in Uganda.
 Even Googling doesn’t do it justice; there are many other sites that tried and failed that Google will not show you. e-commerce and Online shopping have their own challenges and until those are overcome, the costs of entry into the e-commerce business will be very high and prohibitive not to mention the costs of operation.

 Recently, Africa internet Holding/Rocket Internet Group injected considerable funding into multiple e-commerce startups across the Continent.
 We have seen the likes of Hellofood, Jumia, Kaymu launch in Uganda under Rocket Internet.
 Locally we know of TakeAwayUG, Home DUUKA, Shop 24/7 among others.
 Amidst all the skepticism, there are those who are braving the challenges by innovating and adapting.
 Below we show you in no particular order, 10 Online shopping Sites in Uganda that will help you get started.